Daniele Gatti / Royal Concertgebouw Orchestra

 The Role of the Conductor

 Daniele Gatti, born 1961 in Milan, started studying piano, violin, composition, and conducting.
-1988 he debuted at the Teatro alla Scala (Milan), 1992 he became Music Director of the Orchestra dell’Accademia Nazionale di Santa Cecilia for five years. during that time, he also launched his international career, which took him to the Royal Opera House in London (1994 – 1997), the Royal Philharmonic Orchestra (1996 – 2009), then to the Teatro Comunale di Bologna (1997 – 2007), the Zurich Opera (2009 – 2012), as well as the Orchestre National de France (2008 – 2012) and numerous other places.
-He focused both on opera, as well as symphonic music (the latter mostly as guest conductor).
+1988 he debuted at the Teatro alla Scala (Milan), 1992 Gatti became Music Director of the Orchestra dell’Accademia Nazionale di Santa Cecilia for five years. during that time, Daniele Gatti also launched his international career, which took him to the Royal Opera House in London (1994 – 1997), the Royal Philharmonic Orchestra (1996 – 2009), then to the Teatro Comunale di Bologna (1997 – 2007).
+Daniele Gatti also worked at the Zurich Opera (2009 – 2012), as well as the Orchestre National de France (2008 – 2012) and numerous other places.
+Gatti focused both on opera, as well as symphonic music (the latter mostly as guest conductor).
 About a year ago, he became Chief Conductor of the Royal Concertgebouw Orchestra Amsterdam.

 Usually, the bulk of a conductor’s job occurs during rehearsals.
 In a performance, apart from (obviously) setting the pace, the conductor mostly does “fine tuning”—mostly dynamics, motivating the musicians in the orchestra.
 Here, however, the conductor’s role is absolutely crucial also—and particularly—in the concert performance.
 Gatti’s clear and precise conducting gestures were instrumental in coordinating the orchestra, keeping it aligned throughout the 19 minutes of “IN-SCHRIFT”.
 On the other hand, in this music, dynamics and acoustic balance are aspects that the conductor largely settles in the rehearsals.